-Ultrasonic echolocation is common practice in many areas including nature itself.
-We all know how bats or dolphins navigate – they emit ultrasonic waves and depending on time delay of reflected echoes, they can determine the distance from obstacles or catch.
-From engineering perspective it is relatively easy to measure distances with ultrasound – all you need to know is sound speed in the air and time delay between sent and received pulses.
-L is the measured distance; CAIR – ultrasound speed; t – time between transmitted and received pulses.
+Ultrasonic echolocation is common practice in many areas, including nature itself.
+We all know how bats or dolphins navigate – they emit ultrasonic waves, and depending on the time delay of reflected echoes, they can determine the distance from obstacles or catch.
+From an engineering perspective, it is relatively easy to measure distances with ultrasound – all you need to know is sound speed in the air and time delay between sent and received pulses.
+L is the measured distance; CAIR – ultrasound speed; t – the time between transmitted and received pulses.
 The accuracy of measured distance mainly depends on air temperature.
-Approximately sound speed in air can be calculated by following formula: For instance at 25ºC the speed of sound in dry air CAIR = 346.13 m/s.
-So if you want greater accuracy, you should also measure temperature to adjust sound speed.
+The following formula can calculate sound speed in the air approximately : For instance, at 25ºC, the speed of sound in dry air CAIR = 346.13 m/s.
+If you want greater accuracy, you should also measure temperature to adjust sound speed.

 Recently I’ve got an Arduino LCD keypad shield.
-Haven’t decided yet where will it be used.
-But why not to plug it to Arduino board and see it working.
-Shield was originally introduced by DFRobot who has some cool open-source stuff including robotics related.
-This LCD keypad shield is really cheap and convenient solution for adding 2×16 LCD and 5 push buttons (+1 reset) to Arduino design.
-LCD here is interfaced using 4-bit mode and occupies 4 (D4), 5 (D5), 6(D6), 7(D7), 8(RS), 9(E) and 10 digital pins.
-Pin 10 is used to control LCD backlight through transistor key.
-All five buttons are connected to single Analog pin 0 using resistor based voltage divider.
+I haven’t decided yet where it will be used.
+But why not plug it into an Arduino board and see it working.
+The shield was initially introduced by DFRobot, who has some cool open-source stuff, including robotics-related.
+This LCD keypad shield is a cheap and convenient solution for adding 2×16 LCD and five push buttons (+1 reset) to Arduino design.
+LCD here is interfaced using 4-bit mode and occupies 4 (D4), 5 (D5), 6(D6), 7(D7), 8(RS), 9(E), and ten digital pins.
+Pin 10 is used to control the LCD backlight through the transistor key.
+All five buttons are connected to a single Analog pin 0 using a resistor-based voltage divider.
 This lets us keep other pins for general use.
-Shield is designed to work with 5V based boards.
+The shield is designed to work with 5V based boards.